kaishx/paper_trader/README.md

 This is a pairs trading algorithm utilizing Kalman Filters and Hurst Exponents to trade mean-reverting pairs.

+Below is the architecture of the whole system

+![System Architecture](assets/Design.png)

 ## This repository contains the code for:

-![System Architecture](assets/Design.png)

 **Controller**: Manages the paper-traders concurrently (seeking to run about 20-25 traders)